tryton/tryton/doc/index.rst

 quantities and real ones.

 .. warning::
-    Inventory is not suited to import initial stock level especially if other cost price method than `fixed` is used.
+    Inventories must not be used to import initial stock levels.
     Individual moves from supplier to each locations must be used with the cost price as unit price.